 For smaller French bulldogs or puppies who are still growing, Gooby’s Comfort X harness is a gentle and comfortable option.
 Ideal for dogs under 30 pounds, the harness is a choke-free model which creates an X across your dog’s chest—missing their trachea and preventing chest pressure.

 Polyester mesh is super lightweight and breathable, and although the design isn’t as secure as other harness options, Gooby’s comfy harness works great for dogs who are obedient walkers.
 A single strap adjustment makes it simple to get on and off, and the D-ring on the back makes for secure leash attachments.

-If you have a dog who does well on walks, doesn’t pull, and isn’t excitable, Gooby’s Comfort X harness provides a low-profile fit that doesn’t interfere with your adventures.
+We love that this harness is lightweight and gentle for dogs who already walk well on a leash.
+It’s versatile for puppies through adult dogs, and the simple design buckle makes for easy on and easy off.
+If you have a dog who does well on walks, doesn’t pull, and isn’t excitable, Gooby’s Comfort X harness provides a low-profile perfect fit for your adventures.

 When it comes time to adventure with your French bulldog, comfort and attention to their health is crucial.
 At the same time, security is a top concern: you want your dog to be comfortable but also under your control.
 Since a collar isn’t often an option for this breed, you need a durable and versatile harness to keep your pup safe.

-In terms of durability and features, I prefer the Embark Adventure Dog Harness.
+In terms of durability and features, we prefer the Chai’s Choice 3M reflective harness.
 Its design is rugged and resistant to chewing and environmental effects, plus there’s padding to prevent chafing while you’re out and about.
 The handle is also a helpful feature since it adds to your pup’s safety while in the car—just thread the seatbelt through, and your dog is that much safer during your trip.